 Majors are required to complete a Culminating Experience.

-Students intending to pursue a Film and Media Studies major must meet with the department Chair to discuss their planned course of study previous to submitting a plan in DartWorks.
-When contacting the Chair please copy the department administrator so they can assist you as well.
+Students intending to pursue a Film and Media Studies major must meet with the department Major Advisor prior to submitting a plan in DartWorks.

 Students may also be double majors.
 In addition to film and media studies, past students have majored in English, Physics, Environmental Studies, or Linguistics.
 Although a double major calls for careful organization and planning, your advisor will serve as a helpful resource in this process.